-IPS Securex's business activities fell within the ambit of the Essential Services Exemption as allowable activities under the Defence and Security; Construction, Facilities Management and Critical Public Infrastructure; and Information and Communications sectors1.

-Under the Group's Business Continuity Pandemic Plan, several measures have already been put in place even before the Circuit Breaker period was announced.
-This includes flexible work arrangements such as the splitting of teams and working remotely, regular monitoring of employees and visitors' temperature, regular reminders for the proper washing and sanitisation of hands, social distancing of employees and visitors at the workspace and in elevators, and the use of video and teleconference facilities and phone calls to minimalise physical meetings.
+IPS Securex's business activities falls within the ambit of the Essential Services Exemption as allowable activities under the Defence and Security; Construction, Facilities Management and Critical Public Infrastructure; and Information and Communications sectors.
+Under the Group's Business Continuity Pandemic Plan, several measures have been put in place and are practiced since the start of the pandemic.
+This includes flexible work arrangements such as the splitting of teams and working remotely, regular monitoring of employees and visitors' temperature, regular reminders for the proper washing and sanitization of hands, social distancing of employees and visitors at the workspace and in elevators, and the use of video and teleconference facilities and phone calls to minimize physical meetings.
 These measures allow our staff to continue to attend to their work commitments and for our business operations to function with as little business disruption as possible amidst the COVID-19 pandemic.

 COVID-19 also impacts downstream customers.
-Due to a wide variety of reasons such as compliance of new requirements etc., the message of project delays and increasing costs has regularly been communicated to us.
-We are actively working with both our suppliers and customers to ensure that expectations are managed in terms of the expected project timelines, especially those that were determined prior to the outbreak of COVID-19.
+Due to a wide variety of reasons such as compliance of new regulatory requirements etc., the message of project delays, manpower shortages and increasing costs has regularly been communicated to us.
+We are actively working with both our suppliers and customers to ensure that expectations are managed in terms of the expected project timelines.